Served: 9 years

 Witnesses assert that at the sound of the shot, the patrolman’s horse was seen to “shiver and stagger.”
 When his body was carried out, the horse was frantic and went to her master and nosed him.

-Patrolman Peterson was then taken to the morgue.
-When District Fire Marshal Streif held his mare, but the horse broke free and galloped to follow the wagon.
+District Fire Marshal Streif held Patrolman Peterson’s mare, but the horse broke free and galloped to follow the wagon.
 The whole next day, the horse refused to eat or drink.

 Two days after the murder(s), Levato was taken from the hospital in Patrol 1 to the stationhouse where he contended, “Me no shoot anybody.”
 He was booked for a charge of Murder.
 At the time, Bauer was still seemingly at death’s door.